AdobeDocs/analytics.pt-BR/help/analyze/reports-analytics/reports-customize/customizing-reports-overview.md

  -->

-Esta visualização também está disponível em reportlets de painel.
+A visualização também está disponível nos reportlets do painel.

 1. Run a report that supports percentages, such as a [!UICONTROL Pages Report].
 1. Clique em **[!UICONTROL Percent Shown As: Graph]**.

 ## Normalizar dados do relatório {#task_8005B55E59BD479DA67BC618FF8BC94A}

-Etapas que descrevem como normalizar os dados do relatório.
+Etapas que descrevem como normalizar dados do relatório.

 <!--